-Initial and maintenance treatments would include mechanical treatments, manual treatments, prescribed burning (broadcast and pile), and herbicide treatment.
+Initial and maintenance treatments would include mechanical treatments, manual treatments, herbicide spot treatments, and prescribed burning.
 The potential for these treatment activities to result in short-term degradation of the visual character of a treatment area was examined in the PEIR.
 The proposed treatments would occur on State owned land, where public recreation trails and County Roads provide public viewpoints.
-There are no eligible or designated State scenic highways with views of the project area (Caltrans 2019).
-However, County Road 408 is a road which JDSF has designated for "Trail Buffer Corridor."
+There are no eligible or designated State scenic highways with direct views of the project area (Caltrans 2019).
+However, smoke from prescribed burning could be visible from public viewpoints along Highways 1 or Highway 20 which are both eligible for scenic highway status, Road 409 (Caspar-Little Lake Road), Road 408 (Little Lake Road) as well as from public viewing areas of State Forest campgrounds near Camp One Recreation Area, Camp 8, Bob Woods Trail, and Camp 20 Recreation Area.
 Short-term substantial degradation of the visual character of the project area will be less than significant.
 Smoke from prescribed burns would not result in substantial short-term aesthetic impacts, because burning would be temporary, and the requirement to prepare and adhere to a smoke management plan (SMP) (SPR AQ-2) and a Burn Plan (SPR AQ-3) which prescribe the conditions under which prescribed burning can occur to reduce the generation and visibility of smoke.
 Therefore, this impact would be less than significant.
 SPRs applicable to the proposed treatments are AES-2, AQ-2, AQ-3, and REC-1.
 This determination is consistent with the PEIR and would not constitute a substantially more severe significant impact than what is covered in the PEIR.